Reviewed by Richard Urban

 After looking for his disciples and fleeing south across the 38th parallel to Busan, Rev. Moon built his first church of US Army ration boxes on the Beomnetgol hillside.
 There he wrote the first version of the Principle, the basic teachings of the Unification movement.
 He also witnessed to the first member to join in South Korea, Hyun Shil Kang.
 Many students from Ewha and Yonsei Christian Universities joined the Unification Movement, again causing those institutions to persecute and spread false rumors.

-A missionary was sent to Japan in 1959, which was then still very much an enemy county of Korea.
+A missionary was sent to Japan in 1959, which was then still very much an enemy country of Korea.
 Later, in 1965 Rev. Moon visited all 48 contiguous states and set up Holy Grounds, traveling and sleeping in a small car.

 We also learn about Hak Ja Han, Rev. Moon’s wife and the Women’s Federation for World Peace that she founded.
 Godly marriages, especially those bridging races, religions and nations are a signature of the Unification Movement.
 Rev. Moon also loves fishing and soccer.
 He met Mikhail Gorbachev in April 1990 and urged him to allow religious freed in the Soviet Union, as well as establish diplomatic relations with South Korea.
 President Gorbachev followed his advice.
 He also met Kim IL Sung, the very man who was in charge of his imprisonment at Heungnam Prison special labor camp.